vghpe/vghpe.github.io/content/unlisted/2025-10-01-male-nipple.md

 ---

-**Play The Prototype: **

-**Goal**: Reach PEAK AROUSAL
+### Play The Prototype

-The arousal bar will fill as the sensation meter get's higher.
-So much sensation will cause the nipple to shy away.
+**Goal**: Reach peak arousal.
+The arousal bar will fill as the sensation readings get's higher.
+Too much sensation will cause the nipple to shy away.

+{{< jamble2 autorun="false" >}}
 **Controls**: Space to jump; Left/Right arrows to move; the runner auto-moves when the ground line is touched.

-{{< jamble2 autorun="false" >}}